-Wines are predominantly made of grapes, although you can make wine out of any fruit and even some plants.
+Grapes are the primary source for making wine.
+Although, you can make wine out of any fruit and even some plants.
 Your basic categories are Reds and Whites and Dessert, based on the color and residual sugar levels of the wine.
 White wines are made with white grapes such as Chardonnay, Riesling and Pinot Grigio which produce wines of the same names.
-Red wines are made of red grapes such as Cabernet Sauvignon and Pinot Noir.
-Wines can also be made through combinations of grapes or even blends of other wines.
+Red grapes make wines like Cabernet Sauvignon and Pinot Noir.
+Wine is also made from combinations of grapes.
+Blends of other wines are used, as well.

-Singular grape species or grape combinations are used to make dessert wines.
-They are defined by their higher residual sugar levels and higher alcohol content.
-They are called dessert wines because they are normally sweeter and are generally served after dinner.
-Dessert wines have several sub-categories, but in this article will all be considered one.
-Some examples of these wines are Ports, Ice Wines, and Sherry.
+Singular grape species and grape combinations make dessert wines.
+Higher residual sugar levels and alcohol content set dessert wines apart.
+Dessert wines are normally sweeter and served after dinner.
+Dessert wines have several sub-categories, but in this article are all considered one.
+Port, Ice Wine, and Sherry are all examples of dessert wine.

-These are the four basic subcategories used to describe wines.
+These are the four basic descriptive subcategories of wine.
 Acidity and residual sugar levels give wines distinct textures like dry, sweet, semi-sweet, and off-dry.
-The higher the acidity level and lower residual sugar level, the dryer the wine.
+The higher the acidity level and lower residual sugar level, the dryer the wine will be.
 The lower the acidity and higher residual sugar, the sweeter the wine.

-These sub-categories include different types of reds, whites, and dessert wines.
 A couple of examples of dry wines would be Chianti and Montepulciano on the red side, Chenin Blanc and Pinot Grigio in the whites, along with blended wines on both sides.
-They generally have higher acidity levels which give the impression of dryness when consumed.
+They have higher acidity levels which give the impression of dryness when consumed.

 Sweet wines are the polar opposite of dry wines.
 They have higher residual sugar levels and are commonly dessert wines.
-In my opinion, sweet wines should be chilled or over ice. in Upstate New York, sweet reds and whites are commonly used in wine slushies in the summer.
+Chill your sweet wine or put it over ice.
+Upstate New Yorkers make wine slushies using sweet reds and whites in the summer.
 Some examples of sweet wines are ports and ice wines.

 Semi-Sweet wines are well rounded sweet wines.
-The acidity and residual sugar levels are closer together to present the sweetness of a sweet wine and the acidity of dry wines.
+The acidity and residual sugar levels are closer together to present the sweetness of sweet wines and the acidity of dry wines.
 Some examples of these wines are Gerwurtztraminer and Riesling in whites and Cabernet Sauvignon and Grenache in reds.

 Off-Dry wines are similar to semi-sweet.
-The Well rounded between acidity and residual sugar, but are opposite in the fact that they will present more characteristics of dry wines while providing some attributes of sweets.
+The acidity and residual sugar levels are well-rounded in off-dry wines.
+But, they are opposite in the fact that they will present more characteristics of dry wines while providing some attributes of sweets.
 White wines such as Chardonnay and Sauvignon Blanc represent off-dry wines.
 Wines like Cabernet Franc and Burgundy represent off-dry reds.